The views expressed by the host on this program documented to be almost always right 98.8% of the time.

 You're right.

-So they have to run around, they have to try to muzzle her, but the problem is gonna be her.
+They have to try to muzzle her, but the problem is going to be her.

-Mrs. Obama, who has refused much advice in the campaign trail about her speaking style and comments, often departs from scripted talking points and believes her styles in line with her husband's.
+Mrs. Obama, who has refused much advice in the campaign trail about her speaking style and comments, often departs from scripted talking points and believes her style's in line with her husband's.

-That's probably right, said one Democrat consultant who has worked with Obama's campaign, but we've had them thinking about what happens next during the Denver Convention and after.
+That's probably right, said one Democrat consultant who has worked with Obama's campaign, but we've had them thinking about what happens next during the Denver convention and after.

 Is that not amazing?

-Just everything we learn, we know.
+Because everything we learn, we know.

 We're not learning, at least on this program, we're not learning anything new about these people.